gregoryg/tgSEDemoPack/README.md

     A/a - install all of the packs mysql - Stage all of the source data to a local mysql db

-9. The script Will create the objects, loading job and execute each load job to populate the graph.
+8. The script will create the objects, loading job and execute each load job to populate the graph.

-10. Go to the Studio UI to see progress
+9. Go to the Studio UI to see progress
     -   for the local Docker container: <http://localhost:14240>

 The TGSolution Pack also includes copies of every TigerGraph Starter Kit